luigiminardim/UnB-FinalProject-DnsOverBitcoin/report.md

 Currently, the DNS is a hierarchical system of databases with a top-down, hierarchical structure, starting from the broadest level and progressively narrowing down to specific hosts.
-This hierarchy begins with the DNS root zone, managed by the Internet Assigned Numbers Authority (IANA) [^ref:iana-root_zone_management].
-Below the root are the top-level domain names (TLDs), encompassing generic categories like ".com", ".org", and ".net", as well as two-letter country codes from ISO-3166 (e.g., ".fr", ".br", ".us") [^ref:iso_3166].
+This hierarchy begins with the DNS root zone, managed by the Internet Assigned Numbers Authority (IANA)[^iana-root_zone_management].
+Below the root are the top-level domain names (TLDs), encompassing generic categories like ".com", ".org", and ".net", as well as two-letter country codes from ISO-3166 (e.g., ".fr", ".br", ".us")[^iso_3166].
 Each TLD is administered by a designated entity, which then further delegates management of subdomains, effectively forming a multi-level tree.
-These administrators play a crucial role in managing portions of the naming tree, performing a public service on behalf of the Internet community [^ref:rfc_1591].
+These administrators play a crucial role in managing portions of the naming tree, performing a public service on behalf of the Internet community[^rfc_1591].

 ```mermaid
 graph TD